Solviento/notes/JAVA/JAVA-LEARNING/maven.md

   - Test
     - Will be included only during the test phase of the build cycle

+**Managing the Project Lifecycle**

+mvn install

+- Will do the following key steps:
+  - Compile the source code and place it in a directory called *target.*
+  - Compile the tests.
+  - Run the tests.
+  - Package the project into a jar, as specified in the POM, and place it inside *target.*
+  - Install the resulting jar into the local Maven repository as an artifact like any other.

+mvn clean

+- removing any output generated previously

 **Module Review**

 - What is Maven?